Discoid lateral meniscus

 When is surgery required for discoid lateral meniscus?

-Surgery is indicated when there:
+Surgery is indicated when:

 What does surgery for discoid lateral meniscus involve?

-Arthroscopy of the knee is a widely conducted orthopaedic operation.
 In this procedure, a surgeon makes several small cuts near the knee to insert an arthroscope, a tiny camera, into the joint.
 This camera projects images onto a screen, which the surgeon uses to navigate small surgical tools.
 Typically, patients undergo arthroscopic surgery as outpatients and return home a few hours later.

 Most arthroscopy is performed using a combination of general and local anaesthesia.

-The surgical approach varies based on the condition of the discoid meniscus being treated. he goal of surgery is to reshape the meniscus to a more normal structure, which will allow for better function and stability of the knee joint.
+The goal of surgery is to reshape the meniscus to a more normal structure, which will allow for better function and stability of the knee joint.
 Often, the abnormal shape is associated with a tear in the meniscus which needs repair.
-Rarely is the tear so bad that the meniscus requires removal, but this can occur in some instances.
-Saucerisation, which involves reshaping the meniscus into a more typical crescent shape by cutting, is the usual treatment for both complete and incomplete discoid menisci.

 In cases where the discoid meniscus is torn, the procedure may include saucerization followed by repair of the torn tissue using stitches.
 In some instances some of the torn tissue may require removal but the goal of surgery is to preserve as much "normal meniscus tissue as possible.